 An electroencephalogram (EEG) is a test used to evaluate the electrical activity in the brain.
-Brain cells communicate with each other through electrical impulses, and an EEG can be used to help detect problems associated with this activity.
+Brain cells communicate with each other through electrical impulses.
+An EEG can be used to help detect potential problems associated with this activity.

 An EEG is used to detect problems in the electrical activity of the brain that may be associated with certain brain disorders.
-The measurements given by an EEG are used to confirm, rule out, or provide information about disorders such as:
+The measurements given by an EEG are used to confirm or rule out various conditions, including:

 - memory problems